-But Tim Strauss said he knows that one of the biggest tasks involved in bringing air travel back to life after pandemic restrictions lift will be convincing the public it’s safe to fly.
+But Tim Strauss said he knows that one of the biggest tasks involved in bringing air travel return to life after pandemic restrictions lift will be convincing the public it’s safe to fly.

 “I think by Christmas you will see a significant amount of flying again,” said Strauss, vice president of cargo at Air Canada.
 “We’ll be flying to most places around the world and certainly domestically.”

-There may be fewer flights available and more connections than travellers are used to, he added.
+There may be fewer flights available and more connections than travelers are used to, he added.

 The airline industry has been hammered by the pandemic.
 Some Canadian airlines have stopped flying entirely while others, including Air Canada, have scaled back more than 90 per cent due to the dramatic drop in demand.